Back to all posts

 Consensus is horrible.
 I mean, if everyone really agrees on something and consensus comes about quickly and naturally, well that’s terrific.
 But that isn’t how it usually works, and so consensus becomes an attempt to please everyone.

 Commitment on a team arises when all members agree with the decisions made.
-If they don’t, they won’t really commit, because they will probably start doing things in their own way.
-This will create ambiguity, which is the best evidence of this dysfunction, according to Lencioni.
+If they don’t, they won’t really commit, because they will be tempted to veer away from the plan and do things in their own way.
+This will create ambiguity - which is the best evidence of this dysfunction, according to Lencioni.

 Lencioni continues that two biggest obstacles to commitment are consensus and the need for certainty.
 As for consensus, instead of trying to find a decision that would please everyone, which is impossible, it is enough to make people feel that their ideas have been considered.
 And concerning certainty, we should remember that it can be an elusive thing:even though the decision you make doesn’t look good, you can always change it later – and that will be much better than no decision at all.